Sheldonwl/rpi-travel-case/docs/setup-k3s.md

 *--node-monitor-period duration*
 The period for syncing NodeStatus in NodeController.

-## Get Server token
-Copy the contents of */var/lib/rancher/k3s/server/node-token*.
-You will need this to set up the agent.

 ## Setup K3s Agent
 To setup the agents you will need to first get the node-token.
 ```